Nyawira-Mwangi/IBM-Data-Science-Professional-Certificate/README.md

    * Machine Learning Prediction.ipynb"
    * Interactive Visual Analytics with Folium.ipynb"
    * Interactive Dashboard with Ploty Dash.ipynb"
-2.Analyzing Stock Performance and Building a Dashboard 3.Predicting housing prices for King County USA 4.Analyzing wildfire activities in Australia 5.Australia Wildfire Dashboard
+2. Analyzing Stock Performance and Building a Dashboard
+3. Predicting housing prices for King County USA
+4. Analyzing wildfire activities in Australia
+5. Australia Wildfire Dashboard
-6.Analysing historical trends in automobile sales during recession periods.
+6. Analysing historical trends in automobile sales during recession periods
+7. Predicting the optimum quotation price for the cars in a lot
+8. Rain Prediction in Australia